 The Wharf is the paramount destination for all of your drinking desires.
 We became one of the very first official Entertainment Districts in Alabama approximately 8 years ago, and it has been a win-win situation all around!

 Having trouble deciding what libation to choose?
 We can help in that department.
 Our restaurants and bars are slinging an array of both classic and craft cocktails for every taste bud.
 Here is a peek at the top ordered drink at every spot.

-A slight spin on the traditional Mai Tai, this potent mixed drink is sweet to the eye as well as the mouth.
-It is a light and dark rum-based concoction that became popular in the 40’s and was aptly named after the Tahitian phrase Maita'i roa a'e, which translates to “good.”
-Oh, it’s good alright!
-With an added splash of peach liqueur for some oomph, this fruity masterpiece will surely quench those dry buds after a day on the saltwater.
+A slight spin on the traditional Margarita, this potent drink is sweet to the eye as well as the mouth.
+It is a light tequila-based concoction with an added splash of fresh lemon and prickly pear liqueur for some oomph, this fruity masterpiece will surely quench those dry buds after a day on the saltwater.